 Many people don’t think to put together a budget until after they’ve already gotten to a place where their bills and spending exceed their income, but it’s never too early to start.
 Budgeting can be a critical first step to getting back onto financial safe ground.
 It’s also a great tool for effectively achieving your financial goals, whatever they may be.

 If you are having a child, you should definitely consider setting up a budget because it will help you to understand your costs over time and how best to manage them.

 Choosing and maintaining a budget that works for you is a matter of personal preference.
 Here are a few examples of different types of budgets.

-Model #1: The Envelope Budget
+Model #1: Envelope Budgeting

-First, you separate your budget into categories such as Rent/Mortgage, Mobile Phone, Car/Transit, Groceries, Saving, Entertainment, Emergency Fund, and so on.
+First, you separate your budget into categories such as rent/mortgage, mobile phone, car/transit, groceries, saving, entertainment, emergency fund, and so on.

-Next, you assign a reasonable amount for each category.
+Next, you assign a reasonable amount of money for each category.
 Rent is straightforward as it’s typically the same amount each month, but groceries, meals out, laundry, parking, pet bills, and many other expenses may require more thought.
 You can estimate the cost of feeding the guinea pig or taking public transportation by reviewing your balance sheet and identifying how much you spent in previous months.

-The key here is to set a reasonable amount for each category and stick to the plan.
+The key here is to set a reasonable amount of cash for each category and stick to the plan.
 So, if your budget includes $20 a month for coffee, when that $20 is gone – no more coffee.

 Model #2: The Five-Point Plan

 The five-point plan is exactly what it sounds like: five key steps to creating a budget that you can stick to, and that produces results.
 While often an eye-opening exercise for most, the true purpose of the five-point plan isn’t to highlight how much more you are spending than you should be, it’s to understand where the money is going and to prepare a plan to manage it.
-Here are the five points:

-1. Go through your banking statements and/or online banking and create a balance sheet.
+1. Go through your banking statements and/or online banking and create a balance sheet

 First of all, do you get monthly bank statements in your mailbox and/or sent to your email?
 If so, it’s time to start looking at them.